Volume Spread Analysis

 Where Volume Spread Analysis Comes From

-Volume Spread Analysis is commonly associated with Wyckoff-style price-volume reading and later VSA teaching traditions.
+Volume Spread Analysis is commonly associated with Wyckoff-style price-volume reading and later VSA teaching traditions, especially the work popularized by Tom Williams.
 The shared idea is that volume should be read together with price result, not as a standalone signal.

 Simple Volume Spread Analysis Example